Our website is now open for orders that will ship January, February & March 2023.

 Dwarf southern highbush cultivar - three to four feet tall and wide.
 Semi-evergreen, particularly good for container gardening.
 Firm blueberries, 80 per cup.
 Yields of five to ten pounds per bush.
 Good fruit quality.
 Ripens mid to late season.
 More tolerant of high pH soil than other southern highbush and rabbiteye types.
 Hardy in zones 5 to 10.
 150 hours.

 Superior flavored blueberry with a long harvest time.
 The bush is vigorous, upright and does especially well in lighter sandy soil or with generous additions of organic matter.
 This Florida native is performing well in California, both inland and on the coast where chilling hours reach 2-300 hours.
 Ripens mid season.
-Zones 6-9.
+Zones 6 to 9.

 Medium sized fruit with outstanding flavor and a unique, crisp, almost crunchy texture.
 Hot pink blooms cover the bush in spring, giving way to loads of light blue berries.
 Upright narrow bush to five to six feet tall.
 Vigorous, easy to grow, thrives in hot or cool coastal climates.
 Ripens mid season.
 4-500 hours.
 Self-fruitful.
 Hardy to zone 4.